eloubens/Parser/README.md

 ##Parser

-Produce a representation of a parse tree as output.
+This code produces a representation of a parse tree as output.

 The input format is simply the output format of the WLP4 scanner.